Skip to content

 }

-• lines 52-55: upon exiting the while loop, the data from the generic list listTranchesImpot is copied into the tranchesImpot array of the base class AbstractImpot.
-Recall that this was the purpose of the constructor.
+• lines 52-55: at the mouth exit while, generic list data listTranchesImpot are copied into the table tranchesImpot of the base class AbstractImpot.
+This was the manufacturer's goal.

-The entire C# project is as follows:
+The overall C# project is as follows :

 • in [1]: the entire project